-As an alternative to undertaking the Phase 2 clinical trial ourselves, we are exploring the possible licensing of our rights with respect to BRTX-100 to a strategic partner.
-Such an arrangement could possibly eliminate or significantly reduce the need to raise the substantial capital needed to commence and complete the clinical trials and undertake the commercialization of BRTX -100 and would provide licensing-related revenue to us.
-Such possible licensing efforts are first being explored by us and no assurance can be given that any licensing agreement will be entered into, whether upon commercially reasonable terms or otherwise.
+As an alternative to undertaking the Phase 2 clinical trial ourselves, we are exploring the possible licensing of our rights with respect to our product candidate, BRTX-100, to a strategic partner.
+Such an arrangement could possibly eliminate or significantly reduce the need to raise the substantial capital needed to commence and complete the clinical trials and undertake the commercialization of BRTX-100 and would provide licensing-related revenue to us.
+No assurance can be given that any licensing agreement will be entered into, whether upon commercially reasonable terms or otherwise.